ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 	Cosine Similarity for image embeddings: 99.9899 %

-  As we can see by the cosine similarity results, the vector embeddings of both models are much the same
+  As you can see, the cosine similarity results show negligible differences between the original and quantized models, indicating very similar vector embeddings.

 <br>
 <br>